 The participants strongly agree that performance plays a major role in a good user experience (avg.
 4,6) and benefits SEO (avg.
 4,5).
 Most of the respondents agree that third-party scripts are an issue (avg.
 4,1).
 Regarding ad blockers, the respondents are neutral and do not agree nor disagree if ad blockers affect their analytics or if they are an issue for them.

 Analyzing the responses based on the role we see some minor differences.

-The three groups agree that performance has a positive impact in UX and SEO.
+The three groups agree that performance has a positive impact on UX and SEO.
 They also agree that external scripts harm web performance.
-Marketeers agree most that Ad Blockers harm the website analytics, compared to developers which are neutral and product managers that disagree.
+Marketers agree most that ad blockers harm the website analytics, compared to developers which are neutral and product managers that disagree.

 Frameworks and Tag Managers

 Even if there is awareness about performance, the usage of external scripts grows every year.
-Without more details, we cannot say if this is based on a cost-benefit analysis or the data-needs to optimize the user experience and business goals.
+Without more details, we cannot say if this is based on a cost-benefit analysis or if the data needs to optimize the user experience and business goals.